isd-soft/motivision/README.md

 ```
 Install the app from Play Store
 Or
-Build it with Android Studio from the "client" folder under motivision project
+Build it with Android Studio from the "client" folder
 ```

 ## Done!